Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold

-July 26, 1971 - Defeats Jimmy Ellis, by KO in the twelfth round, for the NABF (North American Boxing Federation) heavyweight title.
+July 26, 1971 - Defeats Jimmy Ellis, by KO in the 12th round, for the NABF (North American Boxing Federation) heavyweight title.

 September 20, 1972 - Defeats Floyd Patterson, by KO in the seventh round, retaining the NABF title.

 March 31, 1973 - Loses the NABF title to Ken Norton in the 12th round.

-September 10, 1973 - Regains the NABF title in the twelfth round of the rematch with Ken Norton.
+September 10, 1973 - Regains the NABF title in the 12th round of the rematch with Ken Norton.

 January 23, 1974 - Gets in a fight with Frazier at ABC’s New York studio, both are fined $5,000.

-January 28, 1974 - Defeats Joe Frazier in 12 rounds and retains his NABF title.
+January 28, 1974 - Defeats Frazier in 12 rounds and retains his NABF title.

-October 30, 1974 - "The Rumble in the Jungle" place in Kinshasa, Zaire (now Democratic Republic of the Congo).
+October 30, 1974 - "The Rumble in the Jungle" takes place in Kinshasa, Zaire (now Democratic Republic of the Congo).
 Ali defeats George Foreman, by KO in the eighth round, to again become the World Heavyweight Boxing Champion.

 1975 - Leaves the Nation of Islam to practice the more mainstream Islamic faith.

-October 1, 1975 - The "Thrilla in Manila," against Joe Frazier, is another victory when Frazier's manager, Eddie Futch, fearing for Frazier's safety, ends the match before the start of round fifteen.
+October 1, 1975 - The “Thrilla in Manila,” against Frazier, is another victory when Frazier’s manager, Eddie Futch, fearing for Frazier’s safety, ends the match before the start of round 15.

-February 15, 1978 - Loses his heavyweight title to Leon Spinks after fifteen rounds and a split decision.
+February 15, 1978 - Loses his heavyweight title to Leon Spinks after 15 rounds and a split decision.

-September 15, 1978 - Regains title from Leon Spinks with a unanimous decision after fifteen rounds, becoming heavyweight champion of the world for the third time.
+September 15, 1978 - Reclaims the title from Spinks with a unanimous decision after 15 rounds, becoming the World Heavyweight Boxing Champion for the third time.

 June 26, 1979 - Retires from professional boxing.

-October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, a chance for the World Boxing Council title and loses to Larry Holmes by KO in the eleventh round.
-First signs of Parkinson's are seen in public.
+October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title and loses to Larry Holmes by KO in the 11th round.
+First signs of Parkinson's disease are seen in public.

-December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision; this is his last professional fight.
+December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision, in his last professional fight.

-1984 - Reveals that he has Parkinson's syndrome, a disorder of the central nervous system.
+1984 - Reveals that he has Parkinson’s disease, a disorder of the central nervous system.